‘Destiny 2: Forsaken’ Annual Pass Has Bungie Balancing On Pinhead With Content Changes

 That is in addition to new Crucible maps and modes, special events, activities, and more that will be available to everyone.
 This means Destiny 2 players should not expect these future DLC releases to look anything like Warmind and Curse of Osiris.
 There will be no new destinations or cinematic story content in any of the three Annual Pass content releases.

 Destiny 2 players might consider this a good thing, however.
 Curse of Osiris was blasted for its dearth of content, disappointing destination, and a lackluster story of a major lore figure.
-Warmind was a vast improvement but was still knocked for its use of Strikes to fill out story missions.
+Warmind was a vast improvement, but was still knocked for its use of Strikes to fill out story missions.

 Given the amount of time and resources required to develop new destinations and story content, it is not terribly surprising to see Bungie take the risk to abandon those in order to try and deliver an extra content release through the next year with a greater focus on the Destiny 2 endgame.